GenieUS-HR/genieus-server/README.md

 - response will be sorted with _oldest_ requests first
 - list will be filtered to show only requests that match the tutor's selected programming langages
 - list will be filtered to exclude any requests from users that have blocked the tutor
+- if help request if favourites only then reponse should only be included if favourite tutors

 ```
 [